manticoresoftware/manticoresearch/docs/conf_options_reference/index_configuration_options.rst

 can also be used for 7-bit ASCII characters to encode special ones: eg. use U+2E to encode dot, U+2C to encode comma.

-Beside definitions of characters and mappings, there are several built-in aliases that can be used.
+Besides definitions of characters and mappings, there are several built-in aliases that can be used.
 Current  aliases are: ``english``, ``russian``, ``non_cjk`` and ``cjk``.

 Example: